Birju Maharaj: Politicians and industry colleagues remember Kathak 'giant', 'rare artiste' | Entertainment

 Congress leader Rahul Gandhi tweeted that the contribution of the Kathak maestro to the field of Indian classical dance is ''unparalleled''.

-Actor Madhuri Dixit, who trained under Birju Maharaj and most memorably performed the ''Devdas'' song 'Kaahe chhede mohe' under his guidance, said he was a legend but had a ''childlike innocence''. ''He was my guru but also my friend.
+Actor Madhuri Dixit, who trained under Birju Maharaj and most memorably performed ''Devdas'' song 'Kaahe chhede mohe' under his guidance, said he was a legend but had a ''child like innocence''. ''He was my guru but also my friend.
 He taught me the intricacies of dance and 'Abhinay' but never failed to make me laugh at his funny anecdotes.

 ''The nation mourns the passing of a true legend, Shri Birju Maharaj, Kathak exponent par excellence.
 His ghungroos were on his ankles till he breathed his last.
 I always admired and respected him as a giant of the medium of Kathak and will miss his presence on the firmament of dance,'' the 73-year-old actor wrote.

-Filmmaker Hansal Mehta remembered Birju Maharaj as ''one of Kathak's greatest ambassadors''.
 Director Anil Sharma worked with Birju Maharaj for his hit Partition drama ''Gadar: Ek Prem Katha'' and recalled how the maestro was thrilled to choreograph a thumri in the 2001 film titled ''Chanda Aaye Taare Aaye''.
-Sharma told PTI he was eager to collaborate with the veteran again on ''Gadar 2'' but it will now ''remain just a dream''. ''He had exceptional artistry and a vision to pull it off.
-When I went to meet him for the first time in Delhi, he was so excited.
-He heard the entire story of the film and when he liked it, he then heard the song.
+Sharma told PTI he was eager to collaborate with the veteran again on ''Gadar 2'' but it will now ''remain just a dream''. ''He had exceptional artistry and a vision to pull it off...
 He would rarely work in films but he was thrilled to choreograph for us.''
 Kamal Haasan, who trained under the maestro for ''Vishwaroopam'''s song 'Unnai Kaanaathu', remembered Birju Maharaj as an ''unparalleled dancer''.
-The Kathak legend was honored with the National Award for best choreography for the song.
+The Kathak legend was honoured with the National Award for best choreography for the song.

 On Twitter, Bhansali Productions mourned his passing as the banner shared stills from the songs of ''Devdas'' and ''Bajirao Mastani'', the films for which the legend trained Madhuri Dixit and Deepika Padukone, respectively.